isomerpages/moe-sst/_partners/Alliances.md

 and educators to tackle global challenges through science.
 Its flagship event, the International Students Science Fair, has been held annually since 2005, providing a platform for idea exchange, cross-cultural connections, and nurturing future scientific leaders.
-Find out more at <a href="https://issn-education.org/" rel="noopener nofollow" target="_blank">HERE.</a>
+Find out more <a href="https://issn-education.org/" rel="noopener nofollow" target="_blank">HERE.</a>
 </p>
 <p></p>
 <h4>Strategic Alliance of Global Educators (SAGE)</h4>